daochenw/hello_world/README.md

 # hello_world
 First Github project!

-Hi how is this not working?

-This is cool.
+My interests are in machine learning and quantum computation.
+I have knowledge of Python, R, Excel VBA, Bash and more recently C++.